geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Moreover, you can only use the `internal` [keyword](https://kotlinlang.org/docs/reference/visibility-modifiers.html) in Kotlin by splitting your code into modules.

-You can also split the service layer into smaller modules, as you would if you were designing micro-services, and still use them in your monolith.
+Later in the project, when you figure out cluster of domain objects that work together well, you should also split the service layer into smaller modules.

+Good examples might be the "order module", the "transaction module", or the "security module" depending on your domain.

+I like to thing of this approach as a stepping stone towards "micro-services", without the complexity of deploying them as separate network entities.

 # Conclusion